Ethan826/ethankent-dot-dev/content/posts/priors.md

 The same thing happens when we read code: our expectations are set by familiar patterns.
 When something confounds our expectations, we will likely assume it serves a purpose.
-Sometimes our priors our so strong that—like an optical illusion—we see what we expect rather than what is actually there.
+Sometimes our priors are so strong that—like an optical illusion—we see what we expect rather than what is actually there.

 In practice, that means that a departure from common patterns may present in